krebznet/street-stack/projects/dunkware-street-model/docs/GenEntityValuesValue.md

         exampleGenEntityValuesValue.setActualInstance(exampleBoolean);
         // to get back the Boolean set earlier
         Boolean testBoolean = (Boolean) exampleGenEntityValuesValue.getActualInstance();

+        // create a new GenDate
+        GenDate exampleGenDate = new GenDate();
+        // set GenEntityValuesValue to GenDate
+        exampleGenEntityValuesValue.setActualInstance(exampleGenDate);
+        // to get back the GenDate set earlier
+        GenDate testGenDate = (GenDate) exampleGenEntityValuesValue.getActualInstance();

+        // create a new GenDateTime
+        GenDateTime exampleGenDateTime = new GenDateTime();
+        // set GenEntityValuesValue to GenDateTime
+        exampleGenEntityValuesValue.setActualInstance(exampleGenDateTime);
+        // to get back the GenDateTime set earlier GenDateTime testGenDateTime = (GenDateTime) exampleGenEntityValuesValue.getActualInstance();

+        // create a new GenTime
+        GenTime exampleGenTime = new GenTime();
+        // set GenEntityValuesValue to GenTime
+        exampleGenEntityValuesValue.setActualInstance(exampleGenTime);
+        // to get back the GenTime set earlier
+        GenTime testGenTime = (GenTime) exampleGenEntityValuesValue.getActualInstance();

         // create a new Integer
         Integer exampleInteger = new Integer();